Classification Trees with Valid Inference via the Exponential Mechanism: Asymptotic theory for inference

-\begin{remark} Note that the samples proportions in any subregion of the predictor space take values in $(0,1)$ with probability $1$, which implies that $\hat{T}_n = \rbracket{\hat{T}_{n,1} \ \hat{T}_{n,\sminus 1}}^\top \in \tilde{D}_n$ almost surely.
+\begin{definition} Consider the gain functions over domain $\tilde{D}_n$ from Definition~\ref{defn: g}, then define function $f:\tilde{D}_{n}\to \mathbb{R}$ as Define a function $\Lambda: D_n \to (0,1)$ as: \end{definition} Based on these definitions, check that: and observe $\Lambda(\zeta_n)$ calculates the selection weight from the master statistics \begin{remark} Note that the samples proportions in any subregion of the predictor space take values in $(0,1)$ with probability $1$, which implies that $\hat{T}_n = \rbracket{\hat{T}_{n,1} \ \hat{T}_{n,\sminus 1}}^\top \in \tilde{D}_n$ almost surely.
 However, for the reconstructed statistics $\hat{U}_n$ from normal variables, this may not hold.
 We therefore extend the functions $\cG_h^k$ and $f$ outside $\tilde{D}_n$ to take the value 0, and, consequently, extend $\lambda_h$, $\Lambda$, and $P$ to take the value 0 outside $D_n$.
 To avoid notational clutter, however, we continue to use the same symbols for the extended functions everywhere. \end{remark}

 \begin{proposition}{}{(Relative Differences)} Define the difference terms where $h\in \mathbb{C}^3(\mathbb{R})$ and $P$,$\Lambda$ are as defined in Definitions \ref{pivot: std} and \ref{defn: Lam}.
 Then, if the weak convergence in \eqref{WeakConv} holds. \end{proposition}